MoseleyBioinformaticsLab/GOcats/doc/tutorial.rst

 This is where GOcats does the heavy lifting.
 We'll assume the GOcats repository was already cloned into the home directory (refer to :doc:`guide` for instructions on how to install GOcats).
-We can now use Python to run the :func:`gocats.create_subgraphs` function.
+We can now use Python to run the :func:`gocats.gocats.create_subgraphs` function.
 We can also specify that we only want to parse the "cellular_component" sub-ontology of GO (the "supergraph namespace"), since we are only interested in concepts of this type.
 Although it is redundant, we can also play it safe and limit subgraph creation to only consider terms listed in "cellular_component" as well (the "subgraph namespace").
 Navigate to the ARK.GOcats directory or add this directory to your PYTHONPATH and run